TritonDataCenter/mahi/README.md

     /uuid/:uuid

-The username entry contains a JSON string containing attributes of the user's uuid, keys, and groups:
+The username entry contains a JSON string containing attributes of the user's uuid, keys, groups, and approved_for_provisioning:

     {
         uuid: $user's uuid from ldap,